 We parked ourselves on the beach near the kids play area and the water park and had a great day.
 We made sure to get right off the ship to stake out a spot underneath the trees in the shade and had no problems doing so (we had seriously considered renting a cabana, and we were not able to get one but in retrospect I am glad that we did not because we would not have needed it.)

-TIP: There are also shade umbrellas that you can rent if you want if you are worried about the sun, and they are not that expensive, but if you are unable to get one, there were quite a few people who HAD rented them that only stayed for a couple hours and then went back to the ship and no one was really checking who was supposed to be there.
+TIP: There are also shade umbrellas that you can rent if you want if you are worried about the sun, and they are not that expensive.
+If you are unable to get one, there were quite a few people who HAD rented them that only stayed for a couple hours and then went back to the ship and no one was really checking who was supposed to be there.